 Kerry is the CEO of EarlyEd Early Childhood Intervention Service and a Speech Pathologist with many years of clinical practice using music and singing.

 Dr Amanda Howard, Asset based community development and early literacy.
 Where to from here?

 Amanda Howard is the Program Convener for Social Work at the University of Newcastle.
 Her areas of research include community development, with a particular focus on strengths or asset based approaches.
 Her PhD thesis was focused on the emergence of Asset Based Community Development as a new practice framework on the Central Coast, NSW.
 She is currently on sabbatical.

-There will be workshop options for Aboriginal colleagues and community, librarians, early childhood educators, child and family workers, community development workers and policy makers and researchers.
+There were over twenty workshop options for Aboriginal colleagues and community, librarians, early childhood educators, child and family workers, community development workers and policy makers and researchers.
 The overview of the conference workshops can be downloaded here.

 In partnership with MARCS Institute for Brain, Behaviour and Development, Western Sydney University, there will be a pre-conference symposium 9.30–11.30 am on Wednesday 3 May 2017 at the Kingswood Campus, Western Sydney University.
 It will be a morning of rich content led by a group of post doctorate and senior PhD students on topics ranging from babies and hearing, to language and SES/home environment and song.
 This program is being facilitated by Prof Kate Stevens, Director of Research and Engagement, MARCS Institute.